Instagram: how to sell your handmade creations effectively

 Instagram in 2025: how to sell your handmade creations effectively

-In 2025, the world of Instagram has come a long way.
-Visibility rules have changed, formats have diversified, and so have user behaviors.
-For craft designers, this means rethinking the way they communicate.
-Here's a roundup of best practices for taking advantage of Instagram this year.
+Over the past year, the Instagram landscape has evolved significantly.
+Visibility rules have changed, formats have diversified, and user behavior has shifted as well.
+For craft creators, this means rethinking how they communicate.
+Here’s an overview of best practices for making the most of Instagram this year.

 The algorithm has changed: fewer likes, more readable content